 They tell us that there will always be work if you are qualified and certified to teach English.

-TEFL and TESOL are your friends when you want to reach out and explore, see and marvel at this beautiful planet that we live on.
-These two acronyms, TEFL and TESOL are also your new best friends when you want to finance your travels.
+TEFL and TESOL are your friends when you want to reach out and explore, see and marvel at this beautiful planet that we all share.
+These two acronyms, TEFL and TESOL, are also your new best friends when you want to finance your travels.
 We all know that travel can be expensive so working your way to travel by teaching English is a great bonus.

-You may be thinking “you make it sound so easy”.
-However, it can really be that easy.
+You may be thinking, “you make it sound so easy”.
+However, it can be that easy.

 EBC has been teaching TESOL and TEFL courses for quite a long time, 18 years to be exact.
-As such, we have had our fair share of fun, friendship and, of course, TEFL and TESOL knowhow gotten from our excellent Trinity CertTESOL teaching team.
+As such, we have had our fair share of fun, friendship, and, of course, TEFL and TESOL knowhow acquired from our excellent Trinity CertTESOL teaching team.

 EBC has its own mini United Nations ready to teach English as a second language

-One remarkably interesting fact we want to share is the number of different nationalities we have had on our courses.
+We want to share one fascinating fact: the number of different nationalities we have had on our courses.
 As of the last count, we have had 70 nationalities!
 Simply awesome!

-Come join our mini UN and learn how to teach English
+Come and join our mini UN and learn how to teach English

 Firstly, get yourself trained and certified.
 Contact your Trinity College CertTESOL school in the country of your choice.
 My take is if you are going to spend time, money and effort getting training to teach English, you may as well go for the Trinity CertTESOL gold-standard certificate.

 Every Trinity CertTESOL we run is independently checked and moderated by Trinity external moderators.
 Therefore, the quality of your training meets the highest standards.
 The Trinity stamp of approval and quality is now one of the two “gold-standard” TEFL certificates trusted by TEFL employers worldwide.
-The Trinity CertTESOL is accepted by the British Council as an initial TESOL or TEFL qualification.
+The British Council accepts the Trinity CertTESOL as an initial TESOL or TEFL qualification.
 This means that you can teach in its global network of accredited English schools.
 Other TEFL certificates do not let you do this.
 The Trinity CertTESOL can also give you up to 60 credits towards degree programmes.

 Thirdly, get your pre-admission testing organised.
 Make sure you prepare for these tests because they determine if you get accepted.

-If you are taking your Trinity CertTESOL in Madrid, start looking for accommodation as early as 2 months before your course start date.
-Look into Airbnb’s, student housing, flat shares, etc. If you are doing the course online, plan out your work strategy after the course.
+If you take your Trinity CertTESOL in Madrid, start looking for accommodation as early as two months before your course start date.
+Look into Airbnb’s, student housing, flatshares, etc. If you are doing the course online, plan out your work strategy after the TEFL course.
 Do you want to teach online first?
-Getting as much EFL / ESL teaching experience is important so why not start by teaching online?
+Getting as much EFL / ESL teaching experience is essential, so why not start by teaching online?

 Before your course starts, your school should give you a Welcome Pack with instructions about what to bring, preparatory work, administrative details, etc.

 Finally, psyche yourself for your new adventure.
 Get yourself ready for your CertTESOL course.
-Online or face to face, your TEFL / TESOL training will get you ready for your future travels.
+Whether you choose to study online or face to face, your TEFL / TESOL training will prepare you for your future travels.
 Travelling and making new friends as you explore the world is something everyone must experience.
 To sum this up in one word, priceless.